The Fascinating Physics Behind Interstellar Travel

 Relativistic Mass

-The idea that an object’s mass increases as its speed approaches the speed of light, requiring more energy to accelerate further.
+The concept that an object’s mass increases as its speed approaches the speed of light, requiring more energy for further acceleration.

 Solar Sail

-A propulsion method using large, reflective surfaces that capture momentum from light or lasers to move through space.
+A propulsion method involving large, reflective surfaces that capture momentum from light or lasers.

 Special Relativity

-Einstein’s theory describing how time and space are linked for objects moving at constant speeds, especially those approaching the speed of light.
+Einstein’s theory describing the link between time and space for objects moving at constant speeds, especially those near light speed.

 Spacetime

-The four-dimensional continuum that combines the three dimensions of space with time.
-It can be curved by mass and energy.
+The four-dimensional continuum combining three dimensions of space with time, capable of being curved by mass and energy.

 Time Dilation

-A phenomenon predicted by relativity where time passes more slowly for an object in motion relative to a stationary observer.
+A phenomenon predicted by relativity where time passes at different rates for moving and stationary observers.

 Twins Paradox

-A thought experiment in special relativity in which a space-traveling twin ages more slowly than their Earth-bound sibling due to time dilation.
+A thought experiment in special relativity where a space-traveling twin ages more slowly than a sibling who remains on Earth due to time dilation.

 Warp Bubble